vraravam/natsumi-browser/README.md

 ## Installation
 This skin is not available on the Zen Mods page, as this isn't intended to be a Mod.
-You will need to install it by making the chrome.css file your userChrome.css file.
+You will need to install it by applying the userChrome.css file to the browser.

 Read the [guide for live editing Zen Browser](https://docs.zen-browser.app/guides/live-editing) for more details.